 The BlackBird Layout button provides management tools for the chart panels.
 This is where panels are turned on or off, and a custom layout can be saved or loaded.

 The Trade Controls panel is used to enable/disable automated trading, manually place trades, and close out trades.
 If this panel looks grayed-out that means no Order Set is defined in the Order Settings window.

-The Market Info panel provides current trade status and market Bid/Ask feedback.
-You may notice a tick difference in the PnL display between the DOM and the Market Info panel.
+The Info panel provides trade position status and market Bid/Ask data.
+You may notice a tick difference in the PnL display between the DOM and the Info panel.
 Differences can also be seen between the DOM and NinjaTrader’s Chart Trader.
 These differences are due to NinjaTrader’s framework.